philippemezzadri/frisquet-esphome/README.md

 # Frisquet Boiler for ESPHome

-This ESPHome component allows communication between an ESPHome device (ESP8266 or ESP32) and a Frisquet heating boiler (equipped with Eco Radio System remote thermostat).
+This ESPHome component allows communication between an ESPHome device (ESP8266 or ESP32) and a [Frisquet](<https://www.frisquet.com/en>) heating boiler (equipped with Eco Radio System remote thermostat).

 The solution developed is applicable to all Frisquet boilers marketed until 2012 and fitted with the Eco Radio System module.
 More recent boilers equipped with the Visio module are not compatible because Frisquet has since implemented encryption in its communication protocol.

-The Frisquet Boiler component appears as a [Float Output](<https://esphome.io/components/output/>) device.
-It is recommended to combine it with the Heat Curve Climate component also provided in this project.
+The **Frisquet Boiler** component appears as a [Float Output](<https://esphome.io/components/output/>) device.

+It is recommended to combine it with the **Heating Curve Climate** component also provided in this project.
 This [Climate](<https://esphome.io/components/climate/index.html>) component will offer temperature control using an outdoor temperature sensor.
 If needed, it is also possible to use an other type of Climate component, such as the [PID Climate](https://esphome.io/components/climate/pid.html?highlight=pid).

 ## References